gbmeow/ground-school/README.md

 ## Emergancy Training
 ### Pitch stability lost (no functioning elevator)

-### Stall speed due to load factor
-    45 bank
-    80 bank
-Reaction from pilot: Increase lift (do not exeed critical angle of attack)

 ### GO around - failed approach
 Reaction from pilot: Retract flaps in stages, otherwise you will loose a lot of lift